+1. General Motors Company and Chrysler Group LLC

+2. Includes investment funds, state housing organizations, TALF, SBA security purchases and the FHA refinance program fund ix.
+Retirement of the Senior Preferred Stock (treating all amounts paid in excess of the initial 10% cash dividend rate as repayment of principal) should also have the benefit of allowing for a full and final settlement of shareholder litigation.
+While Moelis does not represent litigants, the interests of our clients are aligned with those of the litigants, taxpayers, and all other Fannie Mae and Freddie Mac shareholders.
+Furthermore, the practical ability to raise private capital and to monetize Treasury's warrants is contingent on elimination of this senior preferred share overhang and a level playing field.

-- 1. General Motors Company and Chrysler Group LLC - 2.
-Includes investment funds, state housing organizations, TALF, SBA security purchases and the FHA refinance program fund - 3.
-Includes banks, financial services organizations, insurance companies, and mortgage servicers - 4.
-Excludes the approximately \$290 million of remaining TARP investments held by Treasury as of April 2017
+3. Includes banks, financial services organizations, insurance companies, and mortgage servicers

+4. Excludes the approximately \$290 million of remaining TARP investments held by Treasury as of April 2017